Key Takeaways

 Finally, EMS stimulates the lymphatic system.
 This is what removes waste products from the body.
 The same electronic pulses that stimulate muscle regeneration also stimulate the drainage of metabolic waste from the injured area.
 The net result is much faster recovery time.

-Is EMS training safe?
+Is EMS Training Safe?

+The fact is that EMS is not 100 percent safe.
+There are potential dangers with EMS training.
 EMS administered under the supervision of a physician uses devices and equipment that are approved by the Food and Drug Administration (FDA).
 The FDA has a full list of FAQs on the safety and uses of EMS.

 The FDA also warns people who have pacemakers or defibrillators against undergoing EMS training.
 The devices can interfere with the proper function of defibrillators.
 Women who are pregnant and people with epilepsy should avoid EMS since there has not been sufficient research on the safety of EMS for these people.

-There is one study that cautions against EMS because it has been linked to kidney damage.
+There is one study that warns against EMS because it has been linked to kidney damage.
 The electronic stimulation can cause the release of creatine kinase.
 This normally supplies energy to muscles.
 In overly increased levels it can cause muscle damage.
 This causes the release of small particles of muscle tissue that can damage the kidneys.

 Again, if you are using EMS training as part of your training regimen, or if you are undergoing EMS as part of a recovery program, make certain EMS is administered by a trained professional who knows how to control the process.
+While EMS training for fitness and for advanced athletic training is largely safe, there are important considerations to keep in mind.
+It is possible to misuse EMS training and technology.

+In the final analysis, it is a fact the EMS training produces real positive results.
+These results are measurable.
+In a controlled study, researchers showed that EMS training produced marked improvements in cardiopulmonary function, muscle gain, and endurance.
 What is more, this same study showed that people who underwent EMS training could notice tremendous improvements in how they look.
 This was proven with a metric that measures psychophysiological variables that take account of self-perception.
 These results were achieved in just 6 weeks.

 There have also been promising results in studies using EMS training to fight obesity.
 Researchers found that EMS training provided significant improvements in people who struggle with obesity issues.
 Beyond the realm of athletics, EMS training could make for a safe way to fight the obesity epidemic.

 Keep in mind that results come from the combination of EMS training and traditional physical training.
 Electronic stimulation is not a substitute for real exercise.
 In order to build muscle, you need to physically exert yourself in conventional ways.
+It is realistic to expect visible results in a matter of weeks, not months.
+EMS training accelerates much of the work of physical training.
+What would take months to accomplish through traditional fitness training can be accomplished in a fraction of the time.
+What you can expect from EMS training is noticeable improvements in strength and endurance as well as an overall improvement in how you see yourself.

 What is more, there is legitimate scientific research to support the use of EMS training as a supplement to intense physical training.
 The studies show that even the highest echelon of athletes see improvements in areas like speed and endurance.
 For people who want to get fit, build muscle, and improve their overall appearance, EMS training works just as well.